hericlesme/undistro/README.md

 ```

 ### Install UnDistro CLI
-The UnDistro CLI tool handles the lifecycle of a UnDistro management cluster.
+The UnDistro CLI tool handles the lifecycle of an UnDistro management cluster.

-Download the latest release from releases page https://github.com/getupio-undistro/undistro/releases.
+Download the latest version from the releases page https://github.com/getupio-undistro/undistro/releases.

 ### Initialize the management cluster